vcanumalla/vcanumalla.github.io/docs/index.md

 Bo-Yuan Huang, Steven Lyubomirsky, Yi Li, Mike He, Thierry Tambe, Gus Henry Smith, Akash Gaonkar, **Vishal Canumalla**, Gu-Yeon Wei, Aarti Gupta, Zachary Tatlock, Sharad Malik.

+## About

+I was born in Dallas Texas, but home to me will always be Washington.
+I've lived here since I was 6!

+I used to want to study chemistry in high school, before settling on doing chemistry and computer science.
+Now I only study computer science.
+I wonder if it will come full circle one day...

+My hobbies are mostly non-technical.
+I especially enjoy fantasy in any medium: games, books, movies, anything really.
+I also am an avid wildlife photographer.
+I find animals give far less criticism on their portraits than my human friends do.

+I enjoy snowboarding (decent), tennis (mediocre), basketball (horrendous), and running (improving)!

+I have an older brother Ani, who is a Ph.D. student at UCSD CSE.
+He's much smarter than me, but I keep up by learning from his example.